automerge/automerge-swift/Sources/Automerge/Automerge.docc/Automerge.md

 The Rust library exposes a C API for use with other languages, packaged as a static library within an XCFramework for use in iOS and macOS applications.
 The Swift Automerge library includes supplemental code to make using Automerge more idiomatic and easier.

-Read <doc:FiveMinuteQuickstart> to quick a quick taste of how to use Automerge, or read [Meeting Notes, a Document-based SwiftUI app using Automerge](https://automerge.org/MeetingNotes/documentation/meetingnotes/appwalkthrough/) for a more detailed walk through illustrating a demonstration app that uses Automerge.
+Read <doc:FiveMinuteQuickstart> to get a quick taste of how to use Automerge, or read [Meeting Notes, a Document-based SwiftUI app using Automerge](https://automerge.org/MeetingNotes/documentation/meetingnotes/appwalkthrough/) for a more detailed walk through illustrating a demonstration app that uses Automerge.

 ## Topics